Type text, click on arrow

 Yukon

-Mardi, février 16th, 2010
+mardi, février 16th, 2010

 (The) YUKON is the westernmost and smallest of Canada’s three federal territories, the other two being the Northwest Territories and Nunavut.
 It is next to the American State of Alaska.
 It was named after the Yukon River.
 It has a little bit more than 30,000 inhabitants.